 Santa Monica will always shine for you and welcome guests with open arms, and we want you to make the most of your beachside vacation.
-We encourage you to plan ahead, travel responsibly, set expectations and take appropriate precautions as you explore Santa Monica and beyond.
+We encourage you to plan ahead, get tested, travel responsibly, set expectations and take appropriate precautions as you explore Santa Monica and beyond.
+Before visiting Santa Monica, review local COVID-19 updates and how to travel responsibly.

 Know When to Mask Up